dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

 >__Note__:
 > - If you specify `REDIS_STORAGE_CLASS`, the storage class must NOT be provisioned by the Dell CSI Driver to be configured with this installation of CSM Authorization.
+> - If you are installing CSM Authorization in a different namespace than `authorization`, edit the `namespace` fields in this file to your namespace.

 **Optional:**
 To enable reporting of trace data with [Zipkin](https://zipkin.io/), use the `csm-config-params` configMap in the sample CR or dynamically by editing the configMap.